harryprince/renkun-ken.github.io/_posts/2014-02-07-use-sql-to-operate-on-r-data-frames.md

 SELECT *, price * volume AS totalValue FROM df WHERE price >= (SELECT AVG(price) FROM df) LIMIT 100
 {% endhighlight %}

-In R, assuming `df` is the data frame we want to operate with in the current environment, we only need to call to finish the tasks altogether:
+In R, assuming `df` is the data frame we want to operate with in the current environment, we only need to call this to finish the tasks altogether:

 {% highlight R %}
 sqldf("SELECT *, price * volume AS totalValue FROM df WHERE price >= (SELECT AVG(price) FROM df) LIMIT 100")